Judiciary of Poland: Constitutional Tribunal

 The Constitutional Tribunal (Trybunał Konstytucyjny) is the judicial organ competent for constitutional law cases, similar to those existing in many European countries.
 While it is often called a "top court", it is technically a tribunal, distinct from the courts.
-It does not deal with the merits of particular court cases, reviewing instead the constitutionality of laws such as international agreements ratified by Poland, laws enacted by the Parliament, as well as regulations issued by executive organs.
+Its main task is to review the constitutionality of laws, such as ratified international agreements, laws enacted by the Parliament, as well as regulations issued by executive organs.
 Such review may be initiated upon submission by a party mentioned in article 191 of the Constitution.
-According to article 122(3) and article 133(2), the President, before signing a law or an international treaty, may additionally request the Tribunal to assess their constitutionality.
+According to article 122(3) and article 133(2), the President, before signing a law or an international treaty, may ask the Tribunal to assess their constitutionality.
 Also, article 79 of the Constitution grants the right to lodge a constitutional complaint challenging the laws applied to the contested decision or verdict, but only after all other legal steps have been exhausted.
-In all of these cases, should the Constitutional Tribunal find the law unconstitutional, it has the power to strike it down.
+In all of these cases, should the Constitutional Tribunal find the law or regulation unconstitutional, it has the power to strike it down.